jrroosevelt/VS2PCG/Card clarifications G-L.md

 Note that this Plot Twist will only cancel either one Super Power or one Plot Twist, not one of each.

 ^(Source: Rule Insert)

+# Lorelei (House of X)
+^CardNumber: ^NBX-014

+*Set: The New Brotherhood*

+A character with "man" in its name means the word "man" is eiether by itself (Iron Man, Power Man), separated by a hyphen (Spider-Man, Man-Thing), or part of a compound word (Iceman, Flatman).
+It does not count words that include the letters "man" (Mantis, Mandarin).
+"Woman" and "Human" also do not count.

+^(Source: Rule insert)

 # [Loyal Soldiers](http://vs.tcgbrowser.com/images/cards/big/def-053.jpg)
 ^CardNumber: ^DEF-053